North Dakota House passes bill for leasing transparency; issue tied to lawmaker-landlords

 Such information would be available from the state Office of Management and Budget's Facility Management Division.

-Rep. Vicky Steiner, R-Dickinson, said the bill is "a good expansion of transparency to the public on who is on the LLC companies that are leasing their buildings to the state."
+Rep. Vicky Steiner, R-Dickinson, said the bill is "a good expansion of transparency to the public on who is in the LLC companies that are leasing their buildings to the state."

 People are also reading…